egirizaki/Linux-System-Grafana/README.md

-# How to monitor Linux System with Grafana
+# How to monitor Linux System Environment using Telegraf, InfluxDB and Grafana
 Linux System Dashboard Grafana